Heart Sound Recorder Testing

 At your visit, you will speak with both Dr. LeMay, DC, ACN and Shelise Irby, RD (Registered Dietitian), allowing you to ask any questions you have—in fact, we encourage it!

 We are proud to work with a licensed dietician who will analyze your results and show you exactly what the test results point to.
+After our dietitian administers the test and goes over the analysis, we will make our supplement and lifestyle recommendations for your unique needs.

 The test is entirely non-invasive, quick, painless and takes about 30 minutes for the complete recording and evaluation by our dietitian.
 Your time with Dr. LeMay will be about 5-10 minutes, at no extra charge!